Contis General Terms of Service

 10. Can I pay for purchases in a foreign currency?

-Your card is denominated in British Pounds Sterling or Euro depending on the product selected.
-If you made a purchase or an ATM withdrawal in any other currency, we will convert the sum into pounds sterling or euro using the exchange rate set by Visa on the day they process the transaction, this may differ from the actual date of the transaction.
+Your card is denominated in British Pounds Sterling.
+If you made a purchase or an ATM withdrawal in any other currency, we will convert the sum into pounds sterling using the exchange rate set by Visa on the day they process the transaction, this may differ from the actual date of the transaction.

 An international transaction fee will apply to each of these transactions (see the Fees and Limits table (Section 33).